SeoeunRho/EnergyRouter-/README.md

 # EnergyRouter-
-Optimum power distribution in the grid using energy routers
+Optimum power distribution in 33bus using energy routers